Cray-HPE/docs-csm/operations/conman/Disable_ConMan_After_System_Software_Installation.md

-## Disable ConMan After the System Software Installation
+# Disable ConMan After the System Software Installation

 The ConMan utility is enabled by default.
-This procedure provides instructions for disabling it after the system software has been installed.
+The first procedure provides instructions for disabling it after the system software has been installed, and the second procedure provides instructions on how to later re-enable it.

-### Prerequisites
+## Prerequisites

 This procedure requires administrative privileges.

-### Procedure
+## Disable Procedure

-1. Log on to a non-compute node (NCN) that acts as a Kubernetes master.
-This procedure assumes that it is being carried out on an NCN acting as a Kubernetes master.
+**Note:** this procedure has changed since the CSM 0.9 release.

+1. Log on to a Kubernetes master or worker node.

-2. Scale the cray-console-operator pods to 0 replicas.
+1. Scale the `cray-console-operator` pods to 0 replicas.

+    ```bash
+    ncn# kubectl -n services scale --replicas=0 deployment/cray-console-operator
     ```
-    ncn-m001# kubectl -n services scale --replicas=0 deployment/cray-console-operator
-    ```

-    The following output is expected:

-    ```
+    Example output:
+    ```text
     deployment.apps/cray-console-operator scaled
     ```

-3. Verify the cray-console-operator service is no longer running.
+1. Verify the `cray-console-operator` service is no longer running.

+    The following command will give no output when the service is no longer running.

+    ```bash
+    ncn# kubectl -n services get pods | grep console-operator
     ```

+1. Scale the `cray-console-node` pods to 0 replicas.

+    ```bash
-    ncn-m001# kubectl -n services get pods | grep console-operator
+    ncn# kubectl -n services scale --replicas=0 statefulset/cray-console-node
     ```

-    No output is expected if the service is no longer running.

-4. Scale the cray-console-node pods to 0 replicas.

-    ```
-    ncn-m001# kubectl -n services scale --replicas=0 statefulset/cray-console-node
-    ```

-    The following output is expected:

-    ```
+    Example output:
+    ```text
     statefulset.apps/cray-console-node scaled
     ```

-5. Verify the cray-console-node service is no longer running.
+1. Verify the `cray-console-node` service is no longer running.

+    The following command will give no output when the service is no longer running.

+    ```bash
+    ncn# kubectl -n services get pods | grep console-node
     ```

+## Re-enable Procedure

+1. Scale the `cray-console-operator` service back to 1 replica.
+It will scale the `cray-console-node` pods after it starts operation.

+    ```bash
-    ncn-m001# kubectl -n services get pods | grep console-node
+    ncn# kubectl -n services scale --replicas=1 deployment/cray-console-operator
     ```

-    No output is expected if the service is no longer running.

-6. Restore the services.

-    Scale the cray-console-operator service back to 1 replica to restore the service at a later time.
-It will scale the cray-console-node pods after it starts operation.

-    ```
-    ncn-m001# kubectl -n services scale --replicas=1 deployment/cray-console-operator
-    ```

-    The following output is expected:

-    ```
+    Example output:
+    ```text
     deployment.apps/cray-console-operator scaled
     ```

-7. Verify services are running again.
+1. Verify services are running again.

+    ```bash
+    ncn# kubectl -n services get pods | grep -e console-operator -e console-node
     ```
-    ncn-m001# kubectl -n services get pods | grep -e console-operator -e console-node
-    ```

     Example output:

-    ```
+    ```text
     cray-console-node-0                      3/3     Running      0      8m44s
     cray-console-node-1                      3/3     Running      0      8m18s
     cray-console-operator-79bf95964-lngpz    2/2     Running      0      9m29s
     ```